Bougatsa

-Bougatsa, bogatsa or boogatsa (μπουγάτσα /el/) is a Greek breakfast food (sweet or savoury), or mid-morning snack, or midday snack.
+Bougatsa, bugatsa, bogatsa or boogatsa (μπουγάτσα /el/) is a Greek breakfast food (sweet or savoury), or mid-morning snack, or midday snack.
 Bougatsa has several versions with their own filling, with the most popular the bougatsa krema (bougatsa cream) that has semolina custard filling used as a sweet food and dessert.

+Name

+The name comes from the Byzantine Greek πογάτσα (pogátsa), from the ancient Roman pānis focācius, literally 'hearth bread'; comparable with the Italian "focaccia".

 Origin

-The name comes from the Byzantine Greek πογάτσα (pogátsa), from the ancient Roman pānis focācius, literally "hearth bread"; cf. Italian focaccia.
 It may have had a classical origin in the Ancient Greek/Roman placenta cake.
 A similar dessert is still known as placenta (πλατσέντα) on the island of Lesbos in Greece.
 Placenta is a type of pancake, made from two layers of dough, usually filled with cottage cheese.
 Sometimes chocolate or apples are used instead.
 The cake is covered with honey, before being baked.

-It originated in Northern Greece, in particular the city of Serres and city of Thessaloniki.
+Bougatsa was a staple of the Cappadocian Greeks in the Byzantine Empire.
+Its modern version originated in Northern Greece, in particular the city of Serres and city of Thessaloniki.
 Today, bougatsa can be found in Greece in specialty shops called bougatsadika or bougatsopolia, selling bougatsa exclusively.

 The taste of bougatsa varies between regions of Greece.
 For example, bougatsa cream in Veria is very sweet and full of cream, while in Thessaloniki the bougatsa cream is crunchy and not that sweet, and in Chania Crete the bougatsa cheese is made of local mizithra cheese (not sweet) but sprinkled with sugar and cinnamon.
 Similarly to Veria, the bougatsa cream in Athens is sweet and full of cream.

-Bougatsa is also a popular breakfast dish among Jews.
+Bougatsa is also a popular breakfast dish among Greek Jews.